SCIFIHISTORY.NET

 "A young woman gets raped by a mysterious man-creature, and years later her son begins a horrific transformation into a similar beast."

 On this day in 1987 (in Colombia), Wheels Of Fire went round and round at the box office.
-According to our friends at IMDB.com, here's the plot summary:
+The Apocalypse/Thriller was directed by Cirio H. Santiago and starred Gary Watkins, Laura Banks, and Lynda Wiesmeier; and here's the plot summary as provided by IMDB.com:

 "In a postapocalyptic future, a ruthless vehicular gang called the Highway Warriors is conquering the wasteland through murder and plunder.
 During a raid, they kidnap the sister of a road warrior named Trace.
 He brings hell down upon them."